-Doctoral study of International political relations prepares leading experts in the field of international relations.
+Doctoral study of International and Diplomatic Studies prepares leading experts in the field of international relations.
 The programme is conceived as multidisciplinary, so as to allow students to acquire comprehensive knowledge of the theory and practice of contemporary international relations.

 During the study, the emphasis is put on interdisciplinary approach and development of interdisciplinary analysis.
 Students gain knowledge of interdisciplinary nature of the various areas of international relations (politics, economics, international law, security, culture, ecology) at both high theoretical and practical level.
 The problems of individual world regions as well as globalization processes are studied from the interdisciplinary perspective.
 Students are introduced to the principles of scientific work and concepts of scientific research, and learn the principles of scientific methodology and the ability to devise new methodological procedures.
 During the study, the stress is put on the development of theoretical thinking, the ability to apply general methodological principles and specific research methods in solving specific research topics.
 Given the character of the discipline, the focus during exploring international processes is put on the relation between theory and practice.
 Doctoral study graduate is prepared for research work in the field of international relations and related disciplines, for analytical and conceptual work on an expert level.

 Studying in this field is intended primarily for the graduates from the fields of humanities or economics.
 The programme is suitable for students who are capable of abstract theoretical thinking, capable of comprehensive and systematic approach, capable of using and developing methodology of science and searching and formulating new scientific questions.
 Study of this field requires very good knowledge of several languages and applicant’s motivation to work in the field of science.